How TCPA affects your business

 Automated marketing apps like Tobi can help you meet your compliance obligations.
 Both apps prompt you to put in place the required permissions, opt-out mechanism and transparent marketing language as you gather sign-ups and deliver your SMS campaigns.

-To make sure Shopify store is TCPA/CTIA compliant for when you send marketing messages, you should request consent from subscribers at the point where they hand over their phone number to you.
+To make sure Shopify stores are TCPA/CTIA compliant for when you send marketing messages, you should request consent from End Users at the point where they hand over their phone number to you.

-You can ask customers to sign-up to your marketing messages in a TCPA-compliant way as they go through your checkout process.
+You can ask End Users to sign-up to your marketing messages in a TCPA-compliant way as they go through your checkout process.

 Once you have consent, and you begin sending marketing campaigns, you should provide an opportunity to opt-out or ask for help, in every message that you send.